eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

         data = await response.read()
         return TrackerResponse(bencoding.Decoder(data).decode())
 ````
 The method is declared using `async` and uses the new [asynchronous context manager](https://www.python.org/dev/peps/pep-0492/#asynchronous-context-managers-and-async-with) `async with` to allow being suspended while the HTTP call is being made.
 Given a successful response, this method will be suspended again while reading the binary response data `await response.read()`.
+Finally the response data is wrapped in a `TrackerResponse` instance containing the list of peers, alternative an error message.

-The result of this is that our event loop is free to schedule other work while we have an outstanding request to the tracker.
+The result of using `aiohttp` is that our event loop is free to schedule other work while we have an outstanding request to the tracker.

 See the module `pieces.tracker` [source code](https://github.com/eliasson/pieces/blob/master/pieces/tracker.py) for full details.